laboon/CS1530_Fall2016/course-info.md

 ## Programming Language Selection

-All software projects for this course will be written in the Rust language.
+All software projects for this course will be written in the Java language (version 1.8).
+Additionally, we will be using associated tools, librraries and frameworks such as Swing, Gradle and JUnit.
+These will be discussed in class.

 ## Disability Services Statement